By: Sir Dr Godfrey Gregg

 Leadership is a process that helps a group or church to achieve its goals.
 Leaders and group members can mutually influence each other’s ideas.

 “The person who exhibits leadership is … someone that makes things happen that would not happen otherwise.”
 (P. Campbell)

 What Makes A Leader?

-It is important, then, for a leader to know his/her own abilities, knowledge and values and how others perceive them.
-For example, if “trust” is a quality which is highly valued by your group, then it is important for you to be viewed as a trustworthy person.
-By knowing your own strengths and weaknesses, you can also develop a plan to work on those areas you may wish to improve.
+It is important, then, for a leader to know his/her abilities, knowledge and values and how others perceive them.
+For example, if “trust” is a quality which is highly valued by your group, then you need to be viewed as a trustworthy person.
+By knowing your strengths and weaknesses, you can also develop a plan to work on those areas you may wish to improve.

 “Recognizing strengths and compensating for weaknesses represents the first step in achieving positive self-regard.”